brashrebel/display-post-meta/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

-1. Navigate to any Post or Page on your website and add ?show_meta to the end of your URL string.
+1. Navigate to any Post or Page on your website and click on the "DPM" link in the toolbar.